zinzy/zinzy.website-v2/_notes/about.md

 ### A little history

-{% marginfigure 'mf-id-whatever' 'https://res.cloudinary.com/dbi2zounq/image/upload/c_scale,w_600/v1668440273/me/six.jpg' 'Me, my lesbian shirt, and my glorious underbite.
+{% marginfigure 'Meme' 'https://res.cloudinary.com/dbi2zounq/image/upload/c_scale,w_600/v1668440273/me/six.jpg' 'Me, my lesbian shirt, and my glorious underbite.
 My therapist and I sometimes talk about the terror we can see in my eyes.' %}

 I was born and raised in the South of the Netherlands, in a complex childhood marked by marching bands, an overabundance of food, and question marks about who, amid everybody else, I am.